Industry sector · NAICS 44

 What this means for Retail Trade jobseekers

-Use Retail Trade's $145,000 median and 5.71 average DART rate as the yardstick for any single employer in the sector.
+Treat Retail Trade's $145,000 median and 2.67 average DART as the sector yardstick before ranking any one employer.

-• An employer’s DART rate above 5.71 runs higher than the Retail Trade norm; read its grade in context.
+• A DART above 2.67 runs hotter than the Retail Trade norm; read the letter grade in that context.
 How grades work